ndeutschmann/zunis/doc_build/library/tutorial/config.rst

 number of points used per iteration for the survey stage; the same can be defined for the refine stage too.

-Apart from this, the trainer options itself can be also defined - the size of minibatches, the maximum number of how often the trainer is allowed to restore from a checkpoint if an exception happens as well as how many epochs are used during an iteration.
+Besides this, the trainer options itself can be also defined - the size of minibatches, the maximum number of how often the trainer is allowed to restore from a checkpoint if an exception happens as well as how many epochs are used during an iteration.
 If `checkpoint` is set to True, checkpoints are saved